dmytrokuksenko/FEA-Portfolio/README.md

 *Programming Languages*: Python, FORTRAN

 ### [1.
 Composite Laminate under Uniform Pressure](https://github.com/dmytrokuksenko/FEA-Portfolio/tree/main/cfrp-plate-bending)

 This project is designed to assess the performance of the Linde material model in CalculiX.
 The model is designed to predict damage initiation and propagation in carbon composites.
-It's implemeted in CalculiX via Fortran user subroutine.
+It's implemeted in CalculiX via the FORTRAN user subroutine.
 A simply supported laminate subjected to uniform pressure is used to assess the peformance of the Linde material model.

 <p align="center">
 <img